 NEVADA MENTAL HEALTH & SSD BENEFITS

-There are certain categories of mental health which the SSA considers to be serious mental health illness.
-In Nevada, the most common serious mental illnesses we see include:
+There are certain forms of mental health which the SSA considers to be serious mental health illness.
+In Nevada, the most common serious mental conditions we see include:

 - Major Depression and Bipolar Disorder

 - Neurocognitive Disorders

 - Personality Disorder

 - Somatic Disorders

 In order to win benefits in Nevada, you must prove you have one of SSA’s categories of mental illness.
 There are elements of each mental illness that you must prove in order to obtain benefits.